-DNS Authentication: Inbound Check policies allow administrators to prevent unwanted and potentially harmful messages from reaching users.
+DNS Authentication: Inbound check policies allow you to prevent unwanted and potentially harmful messages from reaching users.
 They also protect the reputation of the domains under your control.
 When enabled, inbound DNS authentication checks are performed against all messages regardless of any Auto Allow or Permitted Sender entries being present.

-The following checks can be enabled within Inbound DNS Authentication policies:
+The following checks can be enabled in DNS Authentication - Inbound policies:

 "v=spf1 include:_netblocks.mimecast.com ~all"

-See the Connect Application: Implementing SPF for Outbound Email Delivery page for examples of what an SPF record should look like for messages being sent outbound via Mimecast.
+See the Connect Application: Implementing SPF for Outbound Email Delivery page for examples of what an SPF record must look like for messages being sent outbound via Mimecast.